fahsuanlin/fhlin_toolbox/README.md

-# Welcome to the fhlin_toolbox!
+# This is the repository of neuroiaging tools

-Goto the [wiki page](https://github.com/fahsuanlin/fhlin_toolbox/wiki) for further details.
+Goto the [wiki page](https://github.com/fahsuanlin/fhlin_toolbox/wiki) for examples on using these tools for varous analyses.

-Here are some examples to use functions/scripts in my toolbox.
-These examples rely on some packages:
+These examples rely on the following packages:

 -anatomical MRI: [FreeSurfer](http://surfer.nmr.mgh.harvard.edu)